codacy/codacy-detekt/src/main/resources/docs/description/UseCheckOrError.md

 # UseCheckOrError

-Kotlin provides a much more concise way to check invariants as well as pre- and post conditions than to manually throw an IllegalStateException.
+Kotlin provides a much more concise way to check invariants as well as pre- and post conditions.
+Prefer them instead of manually throwing an IllegalStateException.

 ## Noncompliant Code